 Lasagna Noodle Casserole

-- 8 ounces No Yolks Extra Broad noodles cooked according to package directions
+- 8 ounces egg noodles (cooked according to package directions)

 - 1 pound lean ground beef

 - 1/4 cup chopped onion

 - In a skillet over medium heat, brown the ground beef and onion together.
 Drain the fat.